pactsafe/pactsafe-ios-sdk/README.md

 ### Using the signedStatus Method

-The `signedStatus` method gives you the opportuntiy to check on the status of acceptance within a specific PactSafe group.
+The `signedStatus` method gives you the opportunity to check on the status of acceptance within a specific Ironclad Clickwrap group.

 ```swift
 let signerId = "test@pactafe.com"